cerenkayalar/VCDS2105-ICM/homeworks/homework3.md

 No code snippets from online resources for this homework, display what you've learned up to now.
 You are free to use text().
 No functions, classes, advanced code snippets please

 Upload the sketch folder in a single .zip (max.
 2 MB) to Google Drive folder /h3.
 Naming: **vcds2105f18_h3_YourNameSurname.zip** (Use English characters for your name and surname please)

+*Do as much as you can and if you get stuck, you will have time to work on it / ask questions one more hour in class on Monday*